si3nloong/sql-pk-benchmark/README.md

-# SQL Primary Key benchmark
+# SQL Primary Key Benchmarks

 > This is an experiment to test the speed differences between different type of primary key.